University of Kent Campus

 BA (Hons) English, MA Journalism, PGCE (PCET), Post Graduate Diploma in Adult Dyslexia, Diagnosis and Support.

 Lorraine spent 5 years teaching in two London colleges working with young people across a wide spectrum of abilities.
-She has spent the last decade working as an Education Adviser for Looked After Children in Southwark – the largest and most diverse borough in London with all the additional challenges that brings.
+She has spent the last decade working as an Education Adviser for Looked After Children in Southwark – the largest and most diverse borough in London with all the additional challenges that this brings.

 It was while working with Looked After Children that she noticed a large proportion of children and young people had significant and enduring difficulties with reading and writing which had been overlooked due to the nature of social care remits.
-She acquired her PATOSS APC following completion of a post –graduate course at Southbank University with Professor Ross Cooper and began a project to identify Looked After Children in need of assessment and support in the care of Southwark.
+She acquired her PATOSS APC following completion of a post – graduate course at Southbank University with Professor Ross Cooper and began a project to identify Looked After Children in need of assessment and support in the care of Southwark.

 Lorraine has been consistently raising the profile of SpLDs among Looked After Children and has worked closely with the Bloomfield Learning Centre at London Bridge.
 She has also advocated for proper assessment and support within schools and colleges across the country and has extensive experience working at a multi-agency level for the most vulnerable and challenging young people in society.